pedroetb/pedroetb-projects-mail/README.md

 ### SPF

-Used to prevent being considered as spam, validating which domains are allowed to send emails.
+Used to prevent being considered as spam, validating which origins are authorized to send emails.

 * Type: `TXT`
 * Name: `<domain>`